Big banks are seeing a resilient US consumer

 That hasn't fully played out yet, though.

-"Overall I'd say we're seeing a more cautious consumer not necessarily a recessionary one."
-Citigroup CEO Jane Fraser said during the company's earnings call on July 14.
+"Overall I'd say we're seeing a more cautious consumer not necessarily a recessionary one," Citigroup CEO Jane Fraser said during the company's earnings call on July 14.

 Josh Schafer is a reporter for Yahoo Finance.